DenuvoSoftwareSolutions/fighting-bots-at-scale/docs/fresh.md

 ![green grass](fresh-small.jpg)

-# A fresh approach to fighting bots
+# A Fresh Approach to Fighting Bots

 The biggest challenge faced by outdated bot prevention methods, which tend to focus on "server interactions" – the requests that bots make to your server – is the dearth of information that can effectively identify and